ApolloTang/mynote--bash-scripting/README.md

-## :warning: Works on python 3.12, borken on python 3.13
+## :warning: Works on python 3.12, broken on python 3.13

-## :warning: If you relocate this folder on your device you have to:
+## :warning: If you relocate this folder on your device, you have to:

 1. remove and reinstall pipenv:
 ```